Traveling on Horseback: Length, Distance, and Time Limits

 • Criollo: Native to the Pampas in Latin America, Criollos are tough horses that can be ridden for extensive time periods each day, making them a good choice for traveling far.

 If your goal is to cover a great distance in a shorter amount of time, then a fast horse is more important than an endurance horse.
 Fortunately, many of the endurance breeds are also known for being speedy.
-You may not be surprised to discover that between these two lists, you can find 80% of all endurance racing horses.
+You may not be surprised to discover that you can find 80% of all endurance racing horses between these two lists.

 Horse breeds known for speed include: